Fexcraft/States/README.md

 a large aggregate of people united by common descent, history, culture, or language, inhabiting a particular country or territory.
 ```
-Could too fast lead into having nationalists, or people spending their whole online time arguing about each other's real country's stuff, recreating them, and ... hating each other.
-Seriously, saw such.
+That could fastly lead into having nationalists, people spending their whole online time arguing about each other's real country's stuff, recreating them, and eventually... hating each other.
+Seriously, I did see such.
 ```
 state - english
 a nation or territory considered as an organized political community under one government.